jeffbarnette/SEA_Advocate_Matcher/DISCUSSION.md

 6. Created a new branch and PR to address environment configuration.
 Setup a proper .env.example file.

 7. Created a new branch and PR to address the frontend performance issues.
 This required completely rewriting the page component to address all of the frontend performance issues.
 Also fixed searching.

+8. Created a new branch and PR to address the search functionality.

+9. Created a new branch and PR to address the database integration issues.
+Added missing migrations, fixed seed data issues and verified database connection.

+10. Created a new branch and PR to address the React antipatterns found.
+Addressed inline styles and poor compoment structure.
+I have renamed the original files with a **-old.tsx** so they are there for historical purposes and comparison.